Layer 8 DDOS and AI1

-So, say you have a ticketing system that takes in support requests from users.
-With the widespread access to AI, it is feasible to overload a ticketing system with questionably genuine support requests, along with sending them from different emails and IP addresses.
-The result is that human operators processing the tickets will spend a lot of time trying to resolve the dubious tickets.
+So, suppose you have a ticketing system that receives support requests from users.
+With widespread access to AI, it is feasible to overload a ticketing system with questionably genuine support requests sent from different email addresses and IP addresses.
+The result is that human operators processing the tickets will spend a lot of time trying to resolve the “dubious tickets.

 Aside from the evilness of the act, how would a company even set up safeguards for such an “attack”?
-They would need to discern whether or not the person making the data is a bot or not.
-I’m sure that there should be literature on this because I don’t think it is a novel problem.
-Before this new threat a person could easily affect the A/B testing of a website by setting up bots to do random things on the website.
+They would need to discern whether the person creating the data is a bot or not.
+I’m sure that there would be literature on this because I don’t think it is a novel problem.
+Before this new threat, a person could easily affect the A/B testing of a website by setting up bots to do random things on the website.

-What initially comes to mind is some basic heuristics that might be able to filter out some tickets, such as user metrics, captcha, and other behavioral characteristics.
-However, I’m not entirely sure that those heuristics would hold strong enough than the will for a bad actor to actively break them.
+What initially comes to mind are some basic heuristics that might be able to filter out certain tickets, such as user metrics, CAPTCHA, and other behavioral characteristics.
+However, I’m not entirely sure that those heuristics would hold strong enough to deter a bad actor from actively breaking them.

 Yeah, that’s the end of the blog.
 I’m not too sure of any enduring strategies against this, but maybe you have some ideas.
-Open-source communities are facing the same problem due to bug bounties and other social incentives to make “helpful” commits (cough resume building), so hopefully, we find a feasible solution.
+Open-source communities are facing the same problem due to bug bounties and the submission of completely bogus pull requests.

-Fun and depressing random note: Any “fake agent” or “bad faith actor” can be seen as a dos attack on society.
+Fun and depressing random note: Any “bot” or “bad faith actor” can be seen as a DOS attempt on society.
 It takes time and context to verify if something being put out is actually true or not.
+Also the reason why most people have incredible distrust in any news source.

 Citations